nordic-rse/nordic-rse.github.io/content/communities/_index.md

 <div id="mapid" style="width: 100%; height: 500px;"></div>

-### How to get added
+### Add yourself to the map

 You can add yourself or your group to this map by sending a pull request changing the [data file](https://github.com/nordic-rse/map/blob/main/data.yml).

 Who can be included?
-We don't strictly define it right now, but welcome anyone who feels a connection to the research software engineering spirit.
+We don't strictly define it, but welcome anyone who feels a connection to the research software engineering spirit.
 You don't have to have an "RSE" job title, or even be recognized for your software expertise, but you should feel it